Francistown: Climate

 Francistown features a hot semi-arid climate, with warm to hot summers and mild winters.
 The city on averages sees 460 mm of precipitation annually.
 The city features a short wet season that spans from December through March and a lengthy dry season that covers the remaining eight months.
 Francistown receives on average only 3 mm of precipitation at the peak of its dry season (from June through August), which is also when it experiences its chilliest temperatures.
 Average low temperatures routinely fall below 8 C during the aforementioned months.
 The record high temperature registered in Francistown was 41.1 °C and the lowest temperature recorded was -6.5 °C.

-Demographics and health
+Demographics

 Ever since the founding of Francistown as a gold mining and railway centre in the nineteenth century, the city's population has consistently shown a steady increase.
 Francistown is Botswana's second largest city with 22.7% of the country's urban population in 1991.
 The growth of Selebi-Phikwe, Orapa and Jwaneng since 1971, together with the very rapid growth of Gaborone, has reduced Francistown's share of the total urban population from a figure of 34.7% in 1971.
-In the same period (1971-1991), the country's urban population grew by 427.2% from 54 411 to a population of 287,063.
+In the same period (1971-1991), the country's urban population grew by 427.2% from 54,411 to a population of 287,063.

 The Bakalanga, the second largest ethnic group in Botswana are traditionally centred around the town and the surrounding area.
 Recently, the city has seen a large influx of illegal immigrants from neighbouring Zimbabwe.